 House Sparrows are about six inches in length and are cavity nesters.
 They are about the same size as Eastern Bluebirds and Tree Swallows.
 That’s why they all compete for nest boxes.
 Make sure your boxes have an entry hole no larger than ONE inch in diameter.
 If larger, another invasive, non-native, European bird, the European Starling, will invade the box.

-They are Not Native to North America
+The House Sparrow is Not Native to North America

 This bird is not native to North America.
 It is an aggressive species that will take over the nesting sites, territories, and food sources of native birds.
 Therefore; it is an invasive, non-native species that is very difficult to manage.
 For a more detailed description of the bird go to this link at the Cornell Lab of Ornithology.

-House Sparrows Attack and Kill Nesting Native Birds
+House Sparrows Attack and Kill Native Nesting Birds

 Some years ago, I opened one of our nest boxes to find a House Sparrow sitting on her eggs.
 She quickly flew away.
 Something was unusual.
 She built her nest on top of a Tree Sparrow nest.
 I removed the aggressor’s nest, tossed it on the ground and crushed the eggs.
 Underneath the nest was a dead female Tree Swallow.
 Her head had been crushed in by the attacking beak of the aggressor.
 The Tree Swallow’s eggs were still intact.
 How horrible a death.